Fractional calculus via variable-transform-based spectral approximations: Variable transforms

-A closer inspection reveals that the magnitude of $G(y, t)$ in a large neighborhood of $y = -1$ is negligible compared to its magnitude elsewhere in the domain.
-Consequently, the singularity is effectively invisible to any global approximation procedure.
-This can be seen from \cref{fig:G0}, where $G(y, 1/2)$ is plotted on a log--log scale.
-Up to approximately $y = -0.961$ (the horizontal coordinate of the red dot), $G(y, 1/2)$ remains negligible compared to its overall scale, which is about $2.0$.
-The vertical coordinate of the red dot marks the value $2\ema$, below which $G(y, 1/2)$ is effectively treated as zero in numerical approximation.
-In other words, $G(y, t)$ is numerically smooth and can therefore be well approximated by a bivariate Chebyshev expansion in the form of \cref{Glr}, where $f_j(y)$ or $g_j(t)$ are Chebyshev series
+or, simply $\left(\psi^{\prime}(-1)\right)^\mu = \mO(\ema)$.
+Therefore, for $y$ in a sufficiently large neighborhood of $-1$, \cref{Gasymptotic} implies that $G(y,t)$ is of magnitude $\mO(\ema)$ or smaller, and is thus negligible compared with its values elsewhere in the domain.
+Consequently, the singularity is effectively invisible to a global approximation procedure.
+This can be seen from \cref{fig:G0}, where $G(y,1/2)$ is plotted on a log--log scale.
+Up to approximately $y=-0.961$ (the horizontal coordinate of the red dot), $G(y,1/2)$ remains negligible compared with its overall magnitude, which is about $2.0$.
+The vertical coordinate of the red dot marks the value $2\ema$, below which $G(y,1/2)$ is effectively treated as zero in numerical approximation.